 Where Do I Find My Routing Number and Account Number?

-- Checkbook: If you have a physical book of checks, you can find the routing and account numbers at the bottom of the check.
-You'll see three groups of numbers: On the far left is your routing number, in the middle is your account number and on the right is your check number.
+- Checkbook: If you have a checkbook, look at the bottom of the checks.
+The long number on the far left is your bank routing number; the long number in the middle is your account number.
+(The shorter number on the right is the check number.)